-A child going missing from education is a potential indicator for abuse and neglect.
-Governing bodies should put in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
+We will follow the required procedures for unauthorised absence and for dealing with children who go missing from education, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.

-Schools will report concerns that a child is 'missing' to the appropriate education welfare officer and Multi Agency Safeguarding Hub (MASH) following attempts to contact the family where no contact is made after 5 days.
+The school will report concerns that a child is 'missing' to the appropriate education welfare officer and children's social care team following attempts to contact the family where no contact is made after 5 days.